Warsaw: Events

 Several commemorative events take place every year, notably the Orange Warsaw Festival featuring music concerts.
 One of the more popular events is the procession of the Three Wise Men (in Polish known as the Three Kings) on Epiphany, shortly after the New Year.
 Paper crowns are usually worn by spectators throughout the day.
 The event, which runs along the Royal Route, is attended by Warsaw's highest officials and by the Polish president who resides nearby.

 Gatherings of thousands of people on the banks of the Vistula on Midsummer's Night for a festival called Wianki (Polish for Wreaths) have also become a tradition and a yearly event in the programme of cultural events in Warsaw.
 The festival traces its roots to a peaceful pagan ritual where maidens would float their wreaths of herbs on the water to predict when they would be married, and to whom.
 By the 19th century this tradition had become a festive event, and it continues today.
 The city council organize concerts and other events.
 Each Midsummer's Eve, apart from the official floating of wreaths, jumping over fires, and looking for the fern flower, there are musical performances, dignitaries' speeches, fairs and fireworks by the river bank.

 Warsaw Multimedia Fountain Park is located in an enchanting place, near the Old Town and the Vistula.
 The 'Water – Light – Sound' multimedia shows take place each Friday and Saturday from May until September at 9.30 pm (May and – 9 October pm).
 On other weekdays, the shows do not include lasers and sound.

-The Warsaw Film festival, an annual festival that takes place every October.
+The Warsaw Film festival is an annual festival that takes place every October.
 Films are usually screened in their original language with Polish subtitles and participating cinemas include Kinoteka (Palace of Science and Culture), Multikino at Golden Terraces and Kultura.
 Over 100 films are shown throughout the festival, and awards are given to the best and most popular films.